jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 When a permit is submitted initially, a proposed start and end date for the work must be provided.
 The start endpoint is then used to provide the date the work has actually began, and thus officially starting the work.
 {: .govuk-body}

 By setting an actual start date, the active permit's status will change to in-progress.
-This allows promoter organization users to add reinstatements against the works record if an excavation was carried out and it also allows highway authority users to add inspections, which will be covered in separate sections.
+This allows the promoter to add reinstatements against the works record if an excavation was carried out and it also allows highway authority users to add inspections, which will be covered in separate sections.
 {: .govuk-body}

-#### Constraints
+#### Stop work endpoint
 {: .govuk-heading-s}

-The date provided must be in the past, you can\'t set an actual start date ahead of time.
-You can only start a work if the active permit has been granted.
-You can only provide an actual start date once, afterwards it cannot be changed.
-{: .govuk-body}

-### Stop work endpoint
-{: .govuk-heading-m}

 <code>PUT /works/{work reference number}/stop</code>